lmash/coffeepoetry/README.md

 The user can also describe the coffee.
 After a review is saved the review (stars display) is updated, review criteria are reset and the poem is refreshed.

+A Poems link can also be clicked to display all poems.

-## Poetry
+## Poems
-Displays all poems generated.
+Displays all poems generated for a cafe, along with their inspiration and date created.
+Ordered by most recently created.

 ## Description of files